Common Cancer Myths and Misconceptions

 In general, no. Cancer is not a contagious disease that easily spreads from person to person.
 The only situation in which cancer can spread from one person to another is in the case of organ or tissue transplantation.
 A person who receives an organ or tissue from a donor who had cancer in the past may be at increased risk of developing a transplant-related cancer in the future.
 However, that risk is extremely low—about two cases of cancer per 10,000 organ transplants.
 Doctors avoid the use of organs or tissue from donors who have a history of cancer.

 In some people, cancers may be caused by certain viruses (some types of human papillomavirus, or HPV, for example) and bacteria (such as Helicobacter pylori).
 While a virus or bacterium can spread from person to person, the cancers they sometimes cause cannot spread from person to person.
-For more information about cancer-causing viruses and bacteria, see the NCI fact sheets on Helicobacter pylori and Cancer, HPV and Cancer, and Cancer Vaccines.
+For more information about cancer-causing viruses and bacteria, see the NCI fact sheet on Helicobacter pylori and Cancer and our pages on HPV and Cancer and Infectious Agents.

-Does my attitude—positive or negative—determine my risk of, or likely recovery from, cancer?
+Does my attitude—positive or negative—determine my risk of getting or surviving cancer?

 Can cancer surgery or a tumor biopsy cause cancer to spread in the body?

 The chance that surgery will cause cancer to spread to other parts of the body is extremely low.
 Following standard procedures, surgeons use special methods and take many steps to prevent cancer cells from spreading during biopsies or surgery to remove tumors.
 For example, if they must remove tissue from more than one area of the body, they use different surgical tools for each area.
-For information about how cancer spreads in the body, see the NCI fact sheet on Metastatic Cancer.
+For information about how cancer spreads in the body, see our page on Metastatic Cancer.

 Will cancer get worse if exposed to air?

 No. Exposure to air will not make tumors grow faster or cause cancer to spread to other parts of the body.
-For information about how cancer spreads in the body, see the NCI fact sheet on Metastatic Cancer.
+For information about how cancer spreads in the body, see our page on Metastatic Cancer.

 Do cell phones cause cancer?